Degrees and Majors

 The Conservatory of Music seeks to educate young musicians at the highest level.
 The conservatory offers rigorous programs designed to prepare students for professional lives as performers, composers, scholars, and teachers.
 We welcome talented music students with demonstrated records of achievement to apply.

-The conservatory offers private study in 31 applied areas and undergraduate majors in performance, composition, electronic and computer music, jazz studies, music education, music history, music theory, and a double major in piano performance and vocal accompanying.
+The conservatory offers private study in 42 applied areas of study and undergraduate majors in performance, composition, electronic and computer music, jazz studies, music education, music history, and a double major in piano performance and vocal accompanying.

-Oberlin's Double-Degree program, offered jointly between the Conservatory of Music and the College of Arts and Sciences, leads to the Bachelor of Arts and the Bachelor of Music degrees.
-Students who choose this five-year program enjoy the challenges and breadth of study inherent in a liberal arts program alongside the focused intensity of a pre-professional music program.
+Oberlin's Double Degree Program, offered jointly between Oberlin Conservatory and the College of Arts and Sciences, leads to the Bachelor of Arts and the Bachelor of Music degrees.
+Students who choose this program enjoy the challenges and breadth of study inherent in a liberal arts program alongside the focused intensity of a preprofessional music program.

 Bachelor of Music (BM)

-A four-year degree program, with majors offered in: Performance (piano, organ, voice, strings, woodwinds, brass, percussion, early instruments); Composition; Technology in Music and Related Arts; Jazz Studies; Music History; Music Theory (as part of a double major only); Double Major in Piano Performance and Vocal Accompanying; Individual Major.
+A four-year degree program, with majors offered in: Performance (piano, organ, voice, strings, woodwinds, brass, percussion, early instruments); Composition; Technology in Music and Related Arts; Jazz Studies; Music History; Double Major in Piano Performance and Vocal Accompanying; Individual Major.

 Performance Diploma (PDip)